petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/setting-up-clustering-in-dxp-cloud.md

 ## Enable the Clustering Environment Variable

-Start from the desired environment in the DXP Cloud Console.
+Start from the desired environment in the Liferay Cloud Console.
 Then, under `Services`, navigate to `liferay`, and then click `Environment Variables`.
 Ensure that the `LCP_PROJECT_LIFERAY_CLUSTER_ENABLED` variable is set to `true`.
 This instructs the image startup process to add the clustering configuration to Liferay DXP.

 ![Setting LCP_PROJECT_LIFERAY_CLUSTER_ENABLED](./setting-up-clustering-in-dxp-cloud/images/01.png)